RPSC RAS 2026 Subject Wise Exam Pattern for Prelims, Mains & Interview Details

 Becoming age conscious and age wise are the piercing steps in your RAS preparation.
 The rules are designed to give fairness and opportunity and certain relaxations to reserved categories and the availability of flexibility in making attempts based on age and not attempts.

-When you are updated on announcements, keep note of your age eligibility and strategize your preparation schedule to do the RPSC RAS exam, then you will be well placed to do so.
+When you are updated on announcements, keep note of your age RAS eligibility Criteria and strategize your preparation schedule to do the RPSC RAS exam, then you will be well placed to do so.

 FAQs